gantoin/9gag-to-videos/README.md

 Filter on type "video"

-Compile all video files woth ffmpeg
+Compile all video files with ffmpeg

 Upload it on Youtube